myappsngames/SNHU-CS210_Programming-Languages/README.md

-# SNHU CS-210 Project Three (Item Tracker Program)
+# SNHU CS-210 Programming Languages Journal
-This project is the third and final project for the CS 210 Programming Languages course at SNHU.
-The project is an item-tracking program that analyzes text records The Corner Grocer (grocery store) generates throughout the day providing information on how often items are purchased.
+Final project

 # Reflection
 ### Summarize the project and what problem it was solving.